bmeurant/technical-docs/software-architecture/architectural-styles/event-driven.md

 ### **Typical Data Flow:**

-The producer detects a state change and creates an event.
-It publishes this event to the **Event Broker**.
-The broker stores the event and notifies all subscribed consumers.
-The consumers receive the event and execute their respective tasks (e.g., sending an email, updating a database).
+- The **producer** detects a state change and creates an **event**.
+- It publishes this event to the **Event Broker**.
+- The broker stores the event and notifies all subscribed **consumers**.
+- The consumers receive the event and execute their respective tasks (e.g., sending an email, updating a database).
 Each service performs its task independently, with no direct communication with the other services involved.

 ---